brenobattaglin/quiz-api/README.md

 # quiz-api
-A quiz REST API made with NodeJS and MongoDB.
+A quiz REST API made with NodeJS and MongoDB Atlas.

 ## Getting started
 Create a **.env** file in the root directory with the following content, pasting your MongoDB connection string: